maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 It is important to separate government oppression, war crimes, genocides, guerilla warfare from this set as although they can be far worse, these events do not fall into the category of the definition.

 <object type="text/html" data="{{ site.baseurl }}/choroplethMap1.html"  width="1200" height="900" style="border: none; padding: 0; width:100%; height:30vw"></object>
-_Figure 1: Plotting terrorism incidents count by country in sub-saharan Africa._
+_Figure 1: Plotting terrorism incidents count by country in sub-saharan Africa._ <br />

 ### Lack of coverage
 When looking at central Sahel region and important note is that some of attacks, especially attacks dating prior to 2010 go unnoticed and do not get reported due to local issues, lack of media coverage and the threat that is posed on getting exposed when reporting events such as terrorist attacks.
 Media outlets in West Africa are fewer and poorly funded with certain report bias e.g. of attacks with governmental or political motives in the region getting sponsorerd or tolerated by the local authorities.
 [4]

 <object type="text/html" data="{{ site.baseurl }}/YearCountBar.html"  width="1200" height="900" style="border: none; padding: 0; width:100%; height:30vw"></object>
-_Figure 2: Plotting the yearly count of terrorism incidents._
+_Figure 2: Plotting the yearly count of terrorism incidents._ <br />

 ## Terror Groups

 Using the Global Terrorism Database we can get the number of incidents perpetrated by each group.
 Hovering over the bars in the below plot gives the exact count.

 <object type="text/html" data="{{ site.baseurl }}/GroupCountBar.html"  width="1200" height="900" style="border: none; padding: 0; width:100%; height:30vw"></object>
-_Figure 3: Plotting the count of incidents for each terror organisation._
+_Figure 3: Plotting the count of incidents for each terror organisation._ <br />

 1. **Unknown:** The largest group shown on the plot is, by far, the incidents where the affiliated group is unknown.
 This means while recording the incident it was unclear which group was behind the attack and none claimed responsibility.
 2. **JNIM:** Jama'at Nasr al-Islam wal Muslimin, formed in March of 2017 when the four groups Ansar al-Din, al-Murabitun, the Macina Liberation Front (MLF), and the Sahara Emirate subgroup of al-Qa'ida in the Lands of the Islamic Maghreb (AQIM) merged together.
 The leader has pledged allegiance to the emirs of AQIM, al-Qa'ida and the Taliban.
 This group is based in Mali but has attacked all across the Sahel region.
 [6]